Woodlawn Zinc-Copper Project

 Woodlawn Zinc Underground

-2014/15 drilling Woodlawn Zinc-Copper Project confirms the high-grade tenor of the Kate Lens mineralisation.
-In addition, recent drilling has intersected a number of typical Woodlawn high-grade massive sulphide zones in shallow, up-dip, positions to known lenses, with significant high grade intercepts including: 12.3m @ 26% Zn+Pb, 2% Cu
+Stage One 2014/15 drilling Woodlawn Zinc-Copper Project is complete and confirmed the high-grade tenor of the Kate Lens mineralisation.
+In addition, the drilling has intersected a number of typical Woodlawn high-grade massive sulphide zones in shallow, up-dip, positions to known lenses, with significant high grade intercepts including: 12.3m @ 26% Zn+Pb, 2% Cu

 High Grade Woodlawn Zinc-Copper